 By 1924, he was branching out and making more films.
 When he met the young and still largely inexperienced Paul Robeson, Micheaux cast him in Body and Soul.

 Micheaux’s films led the way for other “race films” that told more realistic stories of black people and their lives.
 Micheaux’s films often dealt with controversial issues, and the characters were serious about life and understood the importance of getting an education.

 Micheaux died in 1951 while on a business trip.
 He is buried in Great Bend, Kansas, near the rest of his family.

 “A Man Ahead of His Time”

 Oscar Micheaux’s grave stone reads “A Man Ahead of his Time,” and this was certainly true.
 Over the course of his career, Micheaux wrote, produced, and directed 44 feature films and wrote seven novels, the first of which was a national bestseller.

 During his lifetime, Oscar Micheaux received few awards, but since that time, he has received many.
 He has been honored posthumously by a number of groups, including the Directors Guild and the Producers Guild.
 In 1987 Oscar Micheaux was honored with a star on the Hollywood Walk of Fame, and in 2010 a commemorative stamp was released in his honor.

 Czar of Black Hollywood Tells Story

-To make Oscar Micheaux’s life better known, Bayer L. Mack filmed a documentary on Micheaux’s life called The Czar of Black Hollywood.
+To make Oscar Micheaux’s life better known, film producer Bayer L. Mack made a documentary on Micheaux’s life called The Czar of Black Hollywood.